 I can only imagine how Jacob must have felt when the bottom fell out of his world and he found himself in a situation of getting to go back home.
 After all those years and after having his wages changed ten times, finally the Lord told him he could go home.
 Can you imagine what he must have been thinking when he got back to Bethel and saw that rock he had used for a pillar and then made into an altar all those years ago?
 I can about tell you what he was thinking.
 He was probably thinking about how it had been worth every step just to get to go home.
 Along with being afraid I would imagine there was a certain awkward feeling at the prospects of having to face his brother and then to maybe even face his dad after having deceived him because of his blindness and stolen the birthright all those years before.

 Then if you look at Ruth 1 you have to wonder how Naomi felt when she walked through the gates of the city after leaving for greener pastures years before.
-Now after the loss of her family, here she was back again when things were good again, along with a heathen girl at her side.
-I am sure she felt all the stares but she didn’t care.
+Now after the loss of her family, here she was back again when things were good again, along with a heathen girl at her side, I am sure she felt all the stares but she didn’t care.
 All those times she had wondered how things were at home and what was it like since she had been gone.
 Now, she had finally arrived and it was as wonderful as she had hoped it would be.
 As for the heathen girl Ruth, she found a warm welcome in the land of God’s people, Bethlehem Judah also.

 Finally, in Luke we have the story of the prodigal son.
-We all know the story and how the youngest son wasted all his father had worked for and also how when reality set in and all the money was gone and all the friends and big times were gone; he realized how good he used to have it at home.
+We all know the story and how the youngest son wasted all his father had worked for and also how when reality set in and all the money was gone and all the friends and big times were gone; he realized how good he had it at home.
 Here he was in a hog pen after having completely turned his back on all that he had been raised to believe, he finally came to himself.
 He decided to go back where he had it made and just beg his dad to let him be one of his servants.
-Yet when he returned home and submitted himself to his father, instead of a boot across the back of the neck as a sign of being dominant over a servant, he fell on his neck and kissed him.
+Yet when he returned home and submitted himself to his father, instead of a boot across the back of the neck as a sign of being dominant over a servant, he his father fell on his neck and kissed him.
 While he was still smelling like the hog pen he had just left, he father took him back in as a son and rejoiced greatly because he was back.